LeoNatan/LNPopupController/README.md

 ### Features

 * Supports iOS 26 glass design, while maintaining a system-apropriate look and feel on previous iOS versions
-* Available for iOS 13 and above, as an Xcode framework or an SPM package
+* Available for iOS 13 and above, as an SPM package for Swift and Objective C
 * Good citizen in modern UIKit world
-* For SwiftUI, check out the [LNPopupUI library](https://github.com/LeoNatan/LNPopupUI).
+* For SwiftUI, check out the [LNPopupUI library](https://github.com/LeoNatan/LNPopupUI)

 ## Adding to Your Project

 ### Swift Package Manager

-Swift Package Manager is the recommended way to integrate `LNPopupController` in your project.

-`LNPopupController` supports SPM versions 6.0 and above (Xcode 16).
+`LNPopupController` supports SPM versions 6.0 (Xcode 16) and above.
 In Xcode, click `File` → `Add Package Dependencies…`, enter `https://github.com/LeoNatan/LNPopupController`.
 Select the version you’d like to use.

 You can also manually add the package to your Package.swift file: